Vahor/n8n-kit/README.md

 - Add more nodes
 - Add more examples (with screenshots)
 - Add more tests
-- Add more precise types
 - Node with multiple inputs (merge)
-- Node output type (stored and usable with a state parametrr in the next method)
 - Call to subworkflow with correct input parameters.
 - Add some sort of group (sticky node in background of multiple nodes)
 - Add a way to change the direction of graph